Start with the operating model

 |---|---|---|

-| Procurement manager | project_lead or package_lead | Owns the process, timetable, award recommendation, and final package record |
+| Procurement manager | Project Lead or Package Lead | Owns the process, timetable, award recommendation, and final package record |

-| Commercial evaluation team | commercial_lead or commercial_team | Uploads BOQs, runs commercial rounds, reviews pricing anomalies, prepares commercial clarifications |
+| Commercial evaluation team | Commercial Lead or Commercial Team | Uploads BOQs, runs commercial rounds, reviews pricing anomalies, prepares commercial clarifications |

-| Technical evaluation team | technical_lead or technical_team | Uploads proposals, manages criteria, reviews AI-drafted scores, prepares technical clarifications |
+| Technical evaluation team | Technical Lead or Technical Team | Uploads proposals, manages criteria, reviews AI-drafted scores, prepares technical clarifications |

-| Owner representatives | project_viewer or package_viewer | Reviews status, award evidence, and decision trace without changing evaluator work |
+| Owner representatives | Project Viewer or Package Viewer | Reviews status, award evidence, and decision trace without changing evaluator work |

 | External advisors | Package-scoped role | Reviews only the package or discipline they are engaged to support |

-| TruBuild administrator | owner or admin | Manages organization membership, feature access, and enterprise configuration |
+| Organization administrator | Owner or Admin | Manages organization membership, workspace settings, and enterprise configuration |

-Use TruBuild rounds and exports as evidence at each stage gate:| Stage gate | Evidence to prepare in TruBuild |
+Use TruBuild rounds and records as evidence at each stage gate:| Stage gate | Evidence to prepare in TruBuild |

 |---|---|